+Research and development is a fundamental pillar of NASA’s ability to pave the way forward in aerospace technology.
 Armstrong continued to work for NASA after his Apollo 11 flight.
 He also taught aerospace engineering at the University of Cincinnati in Ohio between 1971 and 1979.
 Armstrong received many special honors during his life, including the Presidential Medal of Freedom.
 He died on Aug.
 25, 2012, at the age of 82 in Cincinnati, Ohio.

 - History of Neil Armstrong

 - Neil Armstrong: First Man on the Moon

 - Reluctant Hero Neil Armstrong and His Regional Roots

 - Neil Armstrong and Buzz Aldrin Became the First Men to Walk on the Moon 51 Years Ago